Nursultan Nazarbayev International Airport: Runway

 The airport resides at an elevation of 355 m above mean sea level.
-The airport has a single active runway in use designated 04/22 with an asphalt/concrete surface measuring 3500 × 45 m.
-The airport is equipped with a Category IIIA (both directions) Instrument Landing System (ILS) approach to guide landing aircraft safely under very poor weather conditions and also allowing planes to land in low visibility conditions, such as fog.
-The airport is able to accommodate jets the size of the Il-76, Antonov An-124 Ruslan, and Boeing 747-400F.
+The airport has a single active runway in use, running roughly east to west and designated 04/22 with an asphalt/concrete surface measuring 3500 × 45 m.
+The airport is equipped with an Instrument Landing System (ILS) rated to a Category IIIA (both directions), allowing the airport to guide landing aircraft safely under very poor weather conditions and also allowing planes to land in low visibility conditions, such as fog, supplied and installed by Siemens AG.
+The runway is also equipped with VOR/DME.